EmbeddedAndroid/linux-eve/README.md

   * Backlight control (needs some custom scripts, see below)
 ### Needs Debugging
   * Audio
+    * max98927 speaker amp is probing
+    * pacmd list-cards only sounds the HDMI audio device
   * Microphone
+    * Audio routing issue it seems
   * Headphone Jack
+    * RT5663 codec is loaded at boot

 ## Overview